Miguel Cabrera Player Props: Tigers vs. Royals

 Miguel Cabrera At The Plate

-- He has homered in one of 39 games, and in 0.7% of his plate appearances.
+- He has gone deep in one of 40 games, and in 0.7% of his plate appearances.

-- In eight games this year (20.5%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- Cabrera has driven in a run in eight games this season (20.0%), including two games with multiple runs batted in.

-- He has scored a run in eight of 39 games so far this year.
+- He has scored a run in eight of 40 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.